Forumwarz: Plot and setting

 Unlike many traditional role-playing games (RPGs), Forumwarz takes place on a fake, parodic version of the Internet.
 The primary battlegrounds are in the form of virtual internet forums, as opposed to the fantasy settings found in traditional RPGs.
 Parody themes include furries, script kiddies, Boing Boing, Apple Computer, ricers, 4chan, Ron Paul, Fark, gamers, Bill O'Reilly, Otaku, Cory Doctorow, and the Church of Scientology.

 The player begins as a bored Internet user, searching on a parodied search engine (a thinly veiled analogue of Google).
-Soon their search query is interrupted by an instant message from "Shallow Esophagus", a mysterious non-player character and possible parody of Deep Throat who introduces them to the concept of "pwnage".
+Soon their search query is interrupted by an instant message from "Shallow Esophagus", a mysterious non-player character who introduces them to the concept of "pwnage".

 The player soon begins "pwning", or attacking, forums through various trolling methods.
 Following the first mission, one of four character classes can be chosen — "Emo Kid", "Troll", "Camwhore", or "Hacker".
 The player may also choose to stay as a "Re-Re", and later select the "Permanoob" class.
 The archetypes were chosen as the most "narcissistic and crude web forum stereotypes".
 As forums become increasingly difficult to pwn, characters earn experience points in the form of "cred", thus improving their statistics.